 awareness or a sensibility or a force, that remained strangely aloof."

 Maugham writes of Larry Darrell, post Enlightenment.

-As has been mentioned previously in the main portion of the text, the eye contact experience between Darrell and Maugham that transpired at the Cafe Du' Dome in the spring of 1931 impacted Maugham in the extreme, and because of that, became a must write for the reader as well as the author.
+As has been mentioned previously in the main portion of the text, the eye contact experience between Larry Darrell and William Somerset Maugham that transpired at the Cafe Du' Dome in the spring of 1931 impacted Maugham in the extreme, and because of that, became a must write for the reader as well as the author.